 - X3 slot, if the PSCell or activated SCell is not in the same band as the E-UTRA dormant SCell being measured, or

-- X3 slot, if the PSCell or activated SCell is in the band overlapping or partially overlapping with the E-UTRA dormant SCC being measured, and UE indicates it is capable of interBandMRDC-WithOverlapDL-Bands-r16 on this band pair, or
+- X3 slot, if the PSCell or activated SCell is in the band overlapping or partially overlapping with the E-UTRA dormant SCC being measured, and UE not supporting [requirementTypeIndication-r18] indicates it is capable of interBandMRDC-WithOverlapDL-Bands-r16 on this band pair or UE supporting [requirementTypeIndication-r18] indicates that it is capable of interBandMRDC-WithOverlapDL-Bands-r16 on this band pair and is not provided with [nonCollocatedTypeMRDC-r18], or

-- Y3 slot + SMTC duration, if the PSCell or activated SCell is in the same band or in the band overlapping or partially overlapping with the E-UTRA dormant SCell being measured, and UE does not report interBandMRDC-WithOverlapDL-Bands-r16 on this band pair, provided the cell specific reference signals from the PSCell or activated SCell and the E-UTRA dormant SCell being measured are available in the same slot.
+- Y3 slot + SMTC duration, if the PSCell or activated SCell is in the same band or in the band overlapping or partially overlapping with the E-UTRA dormant SCell being measured, and UE does not report interBandMRDC-WithOverlapDL-Bands-r16 on this band pair or UE supporting [requirementTypeIndication-r18] indicates that it is capable of interBandMRDC-WithOverlapDL-Bands-r16 on this band pair and is provided with [nonCollocatedTypeMRDC-r18], provided the cell specific reference signals from the PSCell or activated SCell and the E-UTRA dormant SCell being measured are available in the same slot.

 Where X3 and Y3 are defined in Table 8.2.1.2.5.2-1.